 Above: Derrick Adams, Floater 8 (pizza), 2016.
-Hero image courtesy of Derrick Adams.
+Hero image courtesy of Derrick Adams himself.

 Breathe.
 Breathe.
 During times of anxiety, people utter these words of comfort.
 They are a self-talk mechanism to ground us in the present and to deescalate anger and hurt.
 As well as breathing techniques, mindfulness or herbal remedies from places like Pure Hemp Farms can help us lower the production of stress and anxiety hormones in our bodies.
 Though recently it has become harder for us to manage our stress and anxiety, people have been saying that CBD products from places similar to Blessed CBD are helping them cope up.
 Of course, this isn’t going to be a solution for everyone around the world, so it’s always best to research before going ahead and purchasing anything.
 Those in the UK, for example, can find CBD oil UK laws online easily, and it’s likely to be the same wherever you are.
 Because of COVID, worries for our health are at an all-time high, meanwhile, the rise in white supremacy is literally trying to restrict our breathing.
 Though we are constricted daily, we can find solace through art and expression.

 In this reality, it is important to protect our mental health against the onslaught of media violence and sustain our existence.
 Many Black artists document uplifting depictions of Black life.
 Within Black contemporary artwork, notice how we sustain ourselves through trauma.
 Before taking a bat in hand like Beyoncé in Lemonade, learn how to heal yourself through the art of the collective.
 You have agency in your own healing.

 Art in Your Coping Tool Kit